sparsick/blog/content/post/using-testcontainers-selenium-in-spring-boot-tests/index.md

 It is a JUnit5 extension provided by Testcontainers that manage starting and stopping the docker container during the test.
 It checks if Docker is installed on the machine, starts and stops the container during the test.
 But how Testcontainers knows which container it should start?
 Here, the annotation `@Container` helps.
-It marks container that should manage by the Testcontainers extension.
+It marks the container that should manage by the Testcontainers extension.
 In this case, a `MySQLContainer` provided by Testcontainers module `mysql`.
 This class provides a MySQL Docker container and handles such things like setting up database user, recognizing when the database is ready to use etc.
 As soon as the database is ready to use, the database schema has to be set up.